usekarma/aws-iac/components/clickhouse/schema/README.md

 # MongoDB → Debezium → Kafka → ClickHouse CDC Demo

-This demo sets up a complete end‑to‑end Change Data Capture (CDC) pipeline from MongoDB into ClickHouse through Debezium and Kafka (Redpanda).
-It includes realistic data for a sales domain — customers, products, inventory, orders, and vendors — and provides ready‑to‑use scripts for schema creation, seeding, and analytical visualization in Grafana.
+This demo sets up a complete end-to-end Change Data Capture (CDC) pipeline from MongoDB into ClickHouse through Debezium and Kafka (Redpanda).
+It includes realistic data for a sales domain — customers, products, inventory, orders, and vendors — and provides ready-to-use scripts for schema creation, seeding, and analytical visualization in Grafana.

 ---